liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - Binding classes for each construct type (Model, AgentContext, Tool)
 - `DefaultBindingClassFactory`: Factory for creating binding classes

-### 4. Journal (`@ferment-ai/journal`)
+### 4. Journal (`@ferment-ai/runtime-interfaces` and `@ferment-ai/runtime-in-memory`)

-This package defines the journal as the central "World" in the ECS architecture, providing functionality to manage entities, components, systems, and processes.
-It implements the event-driven architecture and provides serialization/deserialization of the full state.
+These packages define the journal as the central "World" in the ECS architecture, providing functionality to manage entities, components, systems, and processes.
+They implement the event-driven architecture and provide serialization/deserialization of the full state.

 Key components:
-- `Journal`: Central source of truth for the system
+- `Journal`: Interface defining the central source of truth for the system
+- `JournalImpl`: Implementation of the Journal interface
 - `EventType`: Types of events that can be published to the journal
 - `EventFilter`: Filtering mechanism for journal events
+- `JournalState`: Interface defining the state of the journal
+- `Entity`, `Component`, `System`, `Process`: Core ECS elements

 ### 5. Runtime (`@ferment-ai/runtime`)